Valeant signs deal to sell Sprout Pharmaceuticals subsidiary - Article - BNN

 The agreement also ends a legal dispute between Sprout's former owners and Valeant.

+"Returning Sprout to its former owners will enable us to further streamline our portfolio and reduce complexity in our business," Valeant chairman and CEO Joseph Papa stated in a news release issued a day before releases its third-quarter results.

+He said the company's turnaround efforts are focused on its core businesses, including eye health, gastroenterology and dermatology.

-Valeant bought Sprout in 2015 for US$1 billion in cash, plus a share of future profits.
+Valeant (VRX.TO) bought Sprout in 2015 for US$1 billion in cash, plus a share of future profits.

 Addyi is used by premenopausal women to enhance their libidos and improve their sex lives.

-In connection with the sale, Valeant will provide a $25-million loan to fund initial operating expenses.
+In connection with the sale, Valeant will provide a US$25-million loan to fund initial operating expenses.
 The sale is expected to close before the end of the year.

+Analyst Douglas Miehm of RBC Capital Markets said the transaction isn't overly surprising given the disappointing sales of Addyi since its launch in October 2015.

+"However, the company will need to write off a large part of the US$836 million in intangible asset value plus contingent consideration associated with the drug, making the optics particularly poor," he wrote in a report.